metalshavings/metalshavings/_posts/2015-10-27-VectricCut3D.md

 In short, don't impulse buy software, you will be disappointed.

 [I'm not the only one](http://forum.vectric.com/viewtopic.php?f=12&t=19529) finding this stuff out, apparently.
-The short answer is anything that costs less than Aspire from Vectric is going to be veeerrrrry limited, and will effectively accomplish nothing but leading you toward paying the 2 grand they want for Aspire.
+The short answer is anything that costs less than Aspire from Vectric is going to be very limited, and will effectively accomplish nothing but leading you toward paying the 2 grand they want for Aspire.